 - Cloud rendering – Produce photorealistic visualizations without tying up the user’s desktop or using special rendering hardware.

-Structural engineering and fabrication:
+Structural engineering and fabrication

 - Reinforcement detailing – Create 3D reinforcement designs for cast-in-place and precast concrete structures.
 Produce reinforcement shop drawing documentation with rebar schedules.

-- Structural steel modeling – Model connections with a higher level of detail using a variety of parametric steel connections in Revit or by creating custom steel connections.
+- Structural steel connection modeling – Model connections with a higher level of detail using a variety of parametric steel connections in Revit or by creating custom steel connections.

 - Bidirectional linking with analysis – Integrate analysis results into the BIM process and work in an iterative design workflow.

 - Linking with concrete fabrication – CAM Export connects both cast-in-place and precast concrete projects with automatic fabrication processes.